AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/deployment/deployment-error-downloading-connection-refused-adobe-commerce.md

  <u>Actual behavior</u>:

- Deployment fails and you see the following error: *error 7 while downloading ... port 443: Connection refused*.
+ Deployment fails and you see the following error: *error 7 while downloading ... port 443: Connection refused* in the deploy log.

 ## Cause